 How is tooth decay treated?

-The best treatment for tooth decay depends on how severe it is.
+Treatment for tooth decay depends on how bad it is.
 If tooth decay is caught early, before a cavity forms, you may be able to stop it by brushing with fluoride toothpaste or getting fluoride treatments.
-That's one good reason to see your dentist on a regular basis.

-If the decay has eaten through the enamel, you may need one or more treatments, such as:
+If the decay has eaten through the enamel, you may need one or more treatments.
+These may include:

 • A filling if a cavity has formed.
-After the decay is removed, the dentist uses a material to fill the hole and restore the tooth to its original shape.
+Your dentist will remove the decay and fill the hole with material.
+This will restore the tooth to its original shape.

-• A crown if the decay is severe and your tooth is badly damaged.
-A crown, or cap, is a man-made replacement for part of a tooth.
+• A crown if the decay is bad and your tooth is damaged.
+A crown, or cap, replaces part of your tooth.

 • A root canal if the pulp of your tooth is infected.
-A root canal removes the diseased pulp of a tooth.
+The diseased pulp of a tooth is removed.

-• Removal (extraction) if the root of the tooth is severely damaged.
+• Removal (extraction) if the root of the tooth is badly damaged.
 The dentist may replace the tooth with a bridge or an implant.

 How can you prevent it?

-• Take good care of your teeth.
-Brush your teeth twice a day, in the morning and before bedtime.
+• Brush your teeth when you wake up and right before you go to sleep.
 Use fluoride toothpaste.
 Floss once a day.

-• See your dentist for checkups once or twice a year so problems can be found before they're serious.
+• See your dentist for checkups once or twice a year so problems can be found early.

 Related Links